Citation, DOI, disclosures and article data

 Diagnostic certainty is a component of all cases and reflects how well the diagnosis has been established.
 It ranges from "possible" to "certain" and it is crucial the certainty of a diagnosis must not be overstated.
 Doing so only reduces the utility of the Radiopaedia case library and undermines your credibility as a contributor.

-Please be pedantic and skeptical of your own cases and strive to establish the diagnosis with supporting information.
+Please be pedantic and skeptical of your cases and strive to establish the diagnosis with supporting information.

 Which diagnostic certainly level applies?